 - Employees who wish to eat or drink may remove their mask to do so, provided they are situated six feet away from others, perform the necessary hygiene and replace the mask when they are done.

-- Temporary Telecommuting policy
+- Temporary Telecommuting Policy

-- Telecommuting agreement
+- Telecommuting Request Form

 As of Monday, June 1st, any person entering St. Thomas University’s campus will undergo an infrared temperature screening.
 Public Safety staff will operate a screening station after the entrance from NW 37th Street.
 In alignment with CDC recommendations, anyone reading higher than 100.4 degrees Fahrenheit will not be permitted on campus.
-The existing Covid-19 guidelines that have been in place including the required use of face masks and increased sanitation will remain in place.
+The existing COVID-19 guidelines that have been in place including the required use of face masks and increased sanitation will remain in place.
 Upon reading higher than the allowed temperature, public safety will notify HR and the employee should notify their direct supervisor.
 The employee must work from home (or take sick time if too ill to work) until symptoms subside or they receive the medical clearance from a treating medical professional.
 If symptoms persist, employees are encouraged to obtain a Covid-19 test.
 The CDC guidelines outlined below will be followed by the University to determine if it is safe for an employee to be on campus:

 Return to Work Considerations

-|Employee was symptomatic but was not tested for COVID-19||Employee was tested for COVID-19|
+|Employee was symptomatic but was not tested for COVID-19||Employee tested positive for COVID-19|

 |The employee may return to work if:

-As a reminder, any employee that tests positive for Covid-19 must inform their supervisor and Human Resources.
+As a reminder, any employee that tests positive for COVID-19 must inform their supervisor and Human Resources.

 - Travelers returning from Level 2 or 3 travel notice areas must not return to campus until they can demonstrate that they show no symptoms associated with COVID-19 — cough, fever, shortness of breath — for a period of 14 days from the date of entering/reentering the United States.